Join a unique program. Apply to become a King's Scholar.

 - attendance at concerts, the opera, art exhibits, Public Lectures

 - experiential learning through exposure to art, music, virtual science

 - individual research projects designed by you, the student

 - the chance to read and discuss the great ideas, events, and cultural expressions of the Western tradition

 - an expansive, global, intercultural education for the global workforce

 To apply to the program, select King’s Scholar on your electronic Intent to Register form.
 All full-time students entering second or third year who qualify for the program may apply for admission.

-Students much select BOTH “King’s Scholar” AND their Honors degree program on their Intent to Register form
+Students muST select BOTH “King’s Scholar” AND their Honors degree program on their Intent to Register form

 Additional King’s Scholar designation requires an 80% cumulative average.

 For further information, or to discuss the program directly with one of the faculty advisors or with a current King's Scholar student, please fill out the this form.

 Our Award-Winning Faculty

 - Antonio Calcagno: Renaissance and Contemporary European Philosophy (PhD, Guelph), Member of the College of the Royal Society of Canada

 - Claudia Clausius: English and Comparative Literature; Intellectual History; Art History (PhD, Toronto)